Estimation of Local Anisotropy Based on Level Sets: Introduction

-\paragraph{Main contribution of the paper} In the present work following the way opened by Wschebor, we consider his proposed estimators $(\widehat{\lambda}_n, \widehat{\theta}_{o, n})$.
-Our main contribution has consisted in the one hand, by using the Birkhoff- Kintchine ergodic therorem of Cram{\'e}r and Leadbetter \cite{MR0217860} and Rice formula (see the seminal work of Rice \cite{MR0010932}) to establish the almost surely consistence of those estimators (Theorem \ref{convergence presque-sure}).
-In the second hand our contribution was to propose a Central Limit Theorem (CLT) (Theorem \ref{convergence lambda et theta}) for those estimators and some confidence intervals (Corollary \ref{convergence lambda et theta Bis}).
-This was done by breaking loose of the hypothesis of $\eta$-dependence of process $X$.
-This leads us also and as in Section 2.1 of \cite{MR0898839} to propose statistical tests for the null hypothesis " $X$ {\it is isotropic} " versus the alternative " $X$ {\it is affine} ", those one suggesting by the properties of the estimators (Theorem \ref{xi}).
-The tools for proving the asymptotic normality of the estimators is the use of the technique of the CLT for functionals $J_f^{(n)}(u)$, $u$ being a fixed level in $\reels$ and $f$ being a general function belonging to $L^2$, taking values in $\reels$, evaluated in the value of the normalized gradient of $X$, these functionals belonging to the Wiener chaos.
+The tools for proving the CLT in Theorem \ref{Peccati} is the use of the CLT technique for functionals belonging to the Wiener-It\^o chaos.
 This method has been developed by Nourdin et al. \cite{MR2573557}, Nualart et al. \cite{MR2118863} and Peccati and Tudor \cite{MR2126978} among others.
-The idea for proving such a TCL is inspired by a precursor work of Kratz and Le{\'o}n \cite{MR1860517}.
-In this one and in the case where the process $X$ is a stationary Gaussian isotropic process indexed by $\reels^2$, the authors propose a way to approximate the lengh of the level curve $J_{\bf 1}^{(n)}(u)$ by other functionals $J_{\bf 1}^{(n)}(u, \sigma)$ ($\sigma \to 0$) with the help of a kernel $K$ tending to the delta-Dirac function in $u$.
-This is done in such a way that the approximating functional can be expressed into the Wiener chaos.
-It consists in using the coarea formula (see Theorem 3.2.5 p 244 of Federer \cite{MR0257325}) for $J_{f}^{(n)}(u, \sigma)$, transforming then this functional initially expressed on the level curve as a temporal functional on the square $T$ and getting then its Hermite expansion in $H(X)$ the space of real square integral functionals of the field $X$.
-By using this technic we were enabled by taking $\sigma \to 0$ to express in turn the initial functional $J_f^{(n)}(u)$ into the Wiener chaos (Proposition \ref{equality L2 Bis}) and then to explicit its asymptotic variance (Proposition \ref{variance asymptotique xi}) and finally by applying the Peccati-Tudor method \cite{MR2126978} to obtain the CLT (Theorem \ref{Peccati}).
+The idea for proving such a CLT is inspired by the precursor work of Kratz and Le{\'o}n \cite{MR1860517}.
+In the case where the process $X$ is a stationary Gaussian isotropic process indexed by $\reels^2$ and the observation window is a fixed bounded rectangle $T$, the authors propose a way to approximate $\sigma_1(\mathcal{C}_{\textrm{T}, \textrm{X}}(u))/\sigma_2(T)$, say $J_{\bf 1}(u):={\cal{J}}({\bf 1}, T)$, by other functionals $J_{\bf 1}(u, \sigma)$ ($\sigma \to 0$) with the help of a kernel $K_{\sigma}$ tending to the delta-Dirac function in $u$.
+This is done in such a way that the approximating functional can be expressed as stochastic integrals with respect to Hermite polynomials.
+It consists in using the coarea formula (see Federer \cite[Theorem 3.2.12 p 249]{MR0257325} and also Berzin et al. \cite[Corollary 2.1.1]{Berzin:2017}), for $J_{\bf 1}(u, \sigma)$, transforming then this functional initially expressed on the level curve as a temporal functional on the rectangle $T$ and getting then its Hermite expansion in $H(X)$ the space of real square integral functionals of the field $X$.
+Using this technique in the case where the observation window is still a fixed bounded rectangle $T$, as $\sigma \to 0$ we were able to express in turn a general functional on the level curve $\mathcal{C}_{\textrm{T}, \textrm{X}}(u)$ as stochastic integral with respect to Hermite polynomials, let $J_f(u):={\cal{J}}(f, T)$, $f$ being a general continuous and bounded function (Theorem \ref{equality L2 Bis}).
+Applying this result to the squares $T_n$, as $n\to\infty$, we obtain the asymptotic variance $\mathit{\Sigma}_{f, f}(u)$ of the centred and suitably rescaled general functionals $J_f^{(n)}(u)$, say $\xi_f^{(n)}(u)$, with (Proposition \ref{variance asymptotique xi}).
+Finally, applying the Peccati-Tudor method \cite{MR2126978} and expressing the functionals $\xi_f^{(n)}(u)$ into the Wiener-It\^o chaos, we obtain the CLT in Theorem \ref{Peccati}.
 The way of proceeding is completely based on the methods developed into the paper Estrade and Le{\'o}n \cite{MR3572325} itself inspired by the article \cite{MR1860517}.
 In this work the authors show a CLT for the Euler characteristic of the excursions above $u$ of the field $X$ on $T$ as $T$ grows to $\reels^d$, $X$ being a stationary Gaussian isotropic process indexed in $\reels^d$.